juriad/advent2023/README.md

 The more I was surprised that it worked on the first trial.
 The second part was then just a trivial extension.

+## Day 13 - Fish

+More modern implementation of shell; I like it.
+There is no need for awkward quoting, subshells are easier too.
+The built-in commands are powerful enough to be generally useful.

+After preview task that was rather hard, this was an easy one.
+Even the twist with one smudge was solvable with just replacing the comparison function and employing a tiny regexp.

 # Lists

 ## Language pool